Mdsheikhsady/Assignment-5-B12/readme.md

 Answer: handling event on multiple child elements

 What is the difference between preventDefault() and stopPropagation() methods?
-Answer: preventDefault() is default action of event and stopPropagation() is DOM event
+Answer: preventDefault() is default action of event and stopPropagation() is flow of event of DOM event.